Glossary

 Social Media Marketing

-Social media marketing is the use of platforms such as Facebook, Instagram, Twitter, and YouTube to engage with audiences across various devices
+Social media marketing uses platforms like Facebook, Instagram, Twitter, and YouTube to build brand awareness, engage audiences, and drive results.

 Social media marketing is the use of social media platforms to connect with audiences, build brand awareness, and drive business goals through content, advertising, and engagement.
 Social media marketing strategies revolve around a variety of goals, including: